The latest Revit, Rhino and Sketchup plugins are included with our Windows installer that can be downloaded for free from our website.

 Arkio to Rhino

-To import your models from Arkio back to Rhino you can open the design option models overview and click the export button.
+To import your models from Arkio back to Rhino you can open the Scene overview and click the export button.
 Here you can prepare the models to various supported tools including Rhino.
 Once the export is made for Rhino an export confirmation will be shown on your models.

 Back in Rhino you can open our ArkioRhinoPlugin toolbar import to go to the Arkio/Export/Rhino folder and select the file you want to import.
 All Arkios geometry, components, sketches and 3D map buildings will then be converted to Meshes in Rhino.

 If you like to Arkio geometry into editable Rhino geometry you can also use our close intergration with Autodesk Revit to convert your Arkio scene to solid Revit families first and then export to a DWG.
 You can read more about this workflow here.

 - A restart of Rhino might be required when you run the plugin for the first time (UnknownCommand)

 - Loading of heavy files is not recommended, try to keep your models below 450K polygons to avoid crashes and VR performance loss when working with mobile devices like the Oculus Quest.